 Goal #7: Get More Site Traffic

-Finally, aim big with your website traffic.
-Brand awareness is a critical part of growing a small business, and it requires a concentrated effort to drive more eyes to what you’re doing.
-Things like SEO, accessible web design, and cross-channel marketing are all part of bringing more people to your site, and each in its own way will help you establish yourself within your industry.
+Aim big with your website traffic.
+Brand awareness is critical to growing a small business, and it requires a concentrated effort to attract more eyes to what you’re doing.
+SEO, accessible web design, and cross-channel marketing are all ways to bring more people to your site, and each will help you establish yourself within your industry.

 Luckily, if you’re planning on implementing some of the tactics already mentioned (like webinars, guest content, and digital advertising), then you’re pretty much nailing two (or more) birds with one stone.
-However, make sure that SEO is a part of your content creation process, which will Factor in voice search with your SEO strategy, as well as mobile SEO.
-Both are increasingly popular methods for searching online, and you’ll want to make sure your small business has some skin in the game.
+However, make sure that SEO is a part of your content creation process, which will Factor in voice search with your SEO strategy, as well as mobile SEO and local SEO.
+All are important when it comes to searching online, and you’ll want to make sure your small business has as much skin in the game as possible.

 Author Bio: